-Keep FOD barrels readily available, clearly marked, and handy at every gate.
-EPA requires that empty oil cans have a separate barrel.
-Used oil containers should never be placed in a FOD barrel.
+Keep FOD barrels or FOD Cans readily available, clearly marked, and handy at every gate.
+EPA requires that empty oil cans have a separate collection process so used oil containers should never be placed in a FOD collection receptacle.
 Barrels should have lids to prevent wind from redistributing FOD back onto the ramp areas and to preclude water fouling the bottom of your barrel.
 It helps to have small FOD receptacles bolted to belt loaders.
 This makes it convenient for workers to clean while working flights, without having to walk to the front of the gate to dispose of debris.
 Line FOD containers with plastic bags for easy removal and replacement.
 A specific policy must be developed and rigorously followed to insure FOD containers are emptied on a scheduled basis or at the end of the employee shift assignments.

 Proper Equipment and Tools

 Encourage fast, easy cleanup by making push brooms and shovels available at every gate.
 Magnetic sweepers mounted on equipment help pick up ferrous material.
 However, ferrous material is only part of the ground FOD threat.
-Most airport FOD comes from nonferrous items like rocks, concrete, various types of plastic, paper, baggage parts and cargo wrap- pings.
-One effective tool for clearing both gates and large open areas of debris quickly and thoroughly is use of the FODBUSTER FOD Sweeper.
-It is non-motorized, all weather and easy to use, clean and maintain.
+Most airport FOD comes from non-ferrous items like rocks, concrete, various types of plastic, paper, baggage parts and cargo wrap- pings.
+Two effective tools for clearing both gates and large open areas of debris quickly and thoroughly are our TracSweep® and FOD-Razor® Sweepers.
+Both are non-motorized, all weather and easy to use, clean and maintain.